 Correlation is a statistical measure that shows how two variable might move together.
-For Example as the price goes down, the sales volume might go up, or as the weather gets warmer, sales volume might decrease.
+For Example as the price goes down, the sales volume might go up.
+Or, as the weather gets warmer, sales volume might decrease.
 These types of correlation might be obvious in some organisations, but looking at the correlation between different data sets can revile interesting and actionable insights for a business.

-So in this week’s video we will look at how we can use Excel to calculate the correlation between sets of variables.
+In this week’s video we will look at how we can use Excel to calculate the correlation between sets of variables.
 This is not a lesson on correlation but how to carry out correlation using Excel.

 If you want to learn more about correlation then I would suggest you read a little more on Wikipedia